5anne/B9A9-Groove-Real-Estate/README.md

+## Website Name

+-Groove Real Estate Inc.

+## Features

+- Log in with Google or GitHub
+- Private Route set up
+- User's Profile
+- Edit and Save Changes the Log In Info
+- Dynamic Page title

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.